isontheline/pro.webssh.net/documentation/src/docs/documentation/frequently-asked-questions.md

     Unfortunately, WebSSH does not currently support downloading entire folders using SFTP.
 You can only download individual files one at a time.

     A GitHub issue could be find to track this feature request : [#205](https://github.com/isontheline/pro.webssh.net/issues/205)

+??? abstract "Do you offer student or educator discounts for WebSSH PRO?"
+    Yes, students and educators can qualify for a discount on WebSSH PRO.
+Please [contact me](/documentation/contact-me/) for more details and the redeem link.